DilanLi/README-generator/README.md

 ![Screenshot](utils/screenshot2.png)

-When all questions answered, a SAMPLE.md file will appear within the same directory, holding the information you just entered:  (click below for a more evaborate video demo of the application)
+When all questions answered, a SAMPLE.md file will appear within the same directory, holding the information you just entered.
+Click below for a more evaborate video demo of the application.

+## Video Demo

 [![Video Demo](utils/screenshot3.png)](https://drive.google.com/file/d/1rLssVAZtF_t-fcf5bNtJq8mpsn1h3oh9/view?usp=sharing "video demo")